Behavioural Epidemiology and Interventions in Young People Programme and Centre for Diet and Activity Research (CEDAR)

 Background and experience

-Esther’s PhD focussed on a randomised controlled trial evaluating a theory-based physical activity promotion programme in Dutch general practice in (PACE).
-Upon finishing her PhD, Esther moved to Cambridge to join the newly established MRC Epidemiology Unit as a Career Development Fellow.
-Here, she led on the development of the research on children’s and adolescents’ physical activity with a focus on identifying correlates and determinants to contribute to the development and evaluation of physical activity promotion interventions.
-Esther has been involved in the initiation of various projects as well as the extension of projects to allow the study of physical activity correlates.
-She also contributed to NICE guidance on “Promoting Physical activity for Children and Young People” and the IOC consensus statement on the “Health and Fitness of Young People Through Physical Activity and Sport”.
+After completing a PhD on adult physical activity promotion in Dutch general practice in (PACE), Esther moved to Cambridge in 2004 to join the newly established MRC Epidemiology Unit as a Career Development Fellow.
+Here, she led the development of the Unit’s research on children’s and adolescents’ physical activity with a focus on identifying correlates and determinants to contribute to the development and evaluation of physical activity promotion interventions.
+In 2012, she was appointed Programme Leader of the newly established ‘Behavioural Epidemiology’ programme.
+Esther has been lead and co-investigator on various observational and experimental research projects focussed on young people’s physical activity behaviour.
+She is an Associate Editor for the International Journal of Behavioral Nutrition and Physical Activity.
+She has contributed to NICE guidance on “Promoting Physical activity for Children and Young People”, the IOC consensus statement on the “Health and Fitness of Young People Through Physical Activity and Sport”, and the 2018 UK CMO Physical Activity Guidelines Update.

 Current work and interests